jlichtig/TechTrove-E-commerce-Analysis/README.md

 - Collect 'Refund Reason' as part of the refund request form to better understand the most common drivers.

 ## **Loyalty Program:**
 - Based on the overall performance growth from loyalty members, the program should continue to be supported.
-However, in light of the program's subpar performance in late 2022, teams should closely track program moving into 2023 and reevaluate at the end of Q1 23.
+However, in light of the program's subpar performance in late 2022, teams should closely track program moving into 2023 and re-evaluate at the end of Q1 23.
 - Leverage the effectiveness of the email marketing channel.
 Work with marketing to expand the email database.
 - Carryout cost-benefit analysis of affiliate marketing channel - consider reallocating the budget to support growth of email database.
 COME BACK TO THIS